Rohit7594/Movie_Recommendation_System/README.md

 Recommender System is a system that seeks to predict or filter preferences according to the user's choices.
 Recommender systems are utilized in a variety of areas including movies, music, news, books, research articles, search queries, social tags, and products in general.

-It's a Movie Recommender System that contains more then 5 thousand movies data.
+This Movie Recommender System contains more then 5 thousand movies data.
 The system output gives you top five recommended movies based on your selected movie.

 It works on count vectorizer #NLP of tags (overview, genres, keywords, cast & crew).